Why I am Running

 - Establishing publicly financed municipal elections and working to support efforts for public financing state-wide

-- Offer expanded early-voting in municipal elections to ensure everyone has their voice heard
+- Offer expanded, permanent early-voting in municipal elections to ensure everyone has their voice heard

-I won't be taking any money from corporate PACs, fossil fuel companies, or real-estate developers.
-These interests have too much power in our community and I want to represent the residents, not these corporate interests.
+I won't be taking any money from corporate PACs, fossil fuel companies, real-estate developers, or police unions.